Townhomes & Smaller

 | Second-story or higher | +5-15% labor | Longer material lifts, additional safety setup |

-Every JDH roof replacement includes the full Owens Corning roofing system — shingles, synthetic underlayment, ridge cap, ice and water shield, and drip edge — at a fixed price written before tear-off begins, with no post-discovery add-ons after the old roof comes off.
+Every JDH roof replacement is the full Owens Corning system at a fixed price written before tear-off begins.
+No post-discovery add-ons after the old roof comes off.
 That is the standard scope on every project, not an upgrade.

 Low bids frequently omit items that are standard in a JDH quote.
 Felt paper substituted for synthetic underlayment saves the contractor roughly $400 but voids the manufacturer warranty.
 Reusing drip edge instead of replacing it saves $200 but exposes the fascia to rot.
 Skipping the permit saves $150 to $400 but leaves the homeowner liable if the work is ever questioned during a sale or insurance claim.
 Ice and water shield omitted at valleys creates a leak path within a few years.
 Ridge cap made from cut-down 3-tab shingles instead of a purpose-built product like DuraRidge fails at the peak under high wind.